 Former Binghamton Assistant Will Coach Colonials' Pitchers in 2015

-Dustin Johnson enters his first season as assistant coach and pitching coach for the George Washington baseball team in 2015.
+Dustin Johnson enters his second season as assistant coach and pitching coach for the George Washington baseball team in 2016.

-Coach Johnson joins the Colonials after spending the previous three seasons at Binghamton University, most recently helping guide the Bearcats to two consecutive America East Conference championships and NCAA Regional appearances.
+Coach Johnson joined the Colonials after spending three seasons at Binghamton University, helping guide the Bearcats to two consecutive America East Conference championships and NCAA Regional appearances.

 During his time at Binghamton, Coach Johnson helped the Bearcats set program bests in earned run average, walks allowed, walks allowed per game, strikeout-to-walk ratio and opponent batting average.